Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 - Unsafe beaching or hitting shallow rocks because you left the guided line.

-If you want the safety logic behind these rules (signals, spacing, wave awareness) in one place, use: Phuket Jet Ski safety guide .
+If you want the safety logic behind these rules, signals, spacing, and wave awareness, in one place, use: Phuket Jet Ski safety guide .

-- A visible walk-around check at the end (scratches, impact points, loose parts).
+- A visible walk-around check at the end, scratches, impact points, and loose parts.

 - A clear explanation of whether it is impact vs wear.